Define a Scala or Java Library Target

 scala_librarytarget in a project or something more specific like

-- Either a single
+- Either the

 - A list of